By Victor Hart, Director of Safety

 School is back in session, the weather is changing, and the holidays are on the way.
 It is a wonderful time of the year.

-Every day of the year, our goals are to return you home safely, to a safe home environment you can enjoy during the upcoming season.
-Here are a few tips and reminders to help during the fall season:
+Every day of the year, our goal is to return you home safely, to a safe home environment you can enjoy during the upcoming season.
+Here are a few tips and reminders to help during the fall season.

 Safety Tips for Driving

-- Beware of changing weather conditions.
 Falling leaves along with increased rain and fog are often challenging this time of year.
 Unfortunately, snow and ice start becoming issues in some areas as well.
 Shorter days along with the daylight saving time change put more motorists on the road at dark.
-Please adjust your driving habits to accommodate these conditions.
+Please adjust your driving habits to accommodate these conditions